Pediatric Neuromuscular Fellowship Program

-The Pediatric Neuromuscular Fellowship Program at The Children’s Hospital of Philadelphia (CHOP) is a one-year clinical training program that offers qualified physicians exposure to neuromuscular medicine and testing modalities, including muscle ultrasound.
+The Pediatric Neuromuscular Fellowship Program at Children’s Hospital of Philadelphia (CHOP) is a one-year clinical training program that offers qualified physicians exposure to neuromuscular medicine and testing modalities, including muscle ultrasound.
 Additional electromyography (EMG), nerve conduction studies (NCS) and electrophysiology training is available, offered in collaboration with colleagues at the Hospital of the University of Pennsylvania, the Veterans Affairs Medical Center and Pennsylvania Hospital.

 Length of Fellowship: 1 year